Office of the United Kingdom, Taipei: Location

 The office has been located in President International Tower (統一國際大樓) in Xinyi District since 22 January 2008.
 It is accessible within walking distance south of Taipei City Hall Station of the Taipei Metro.

 The office is co-located with the British Council and the British Chamber of Commerce in Taipei.

 History

-Interior of the British Office Taipei on 21 March 2018.
+Interior of the British Office on 21 March 2018.

 The office, then known as the British Trade and Cultural Office, was opened in October 1993.
-It succeeded the Anglo-Taiwan Trade Committee, a privately financed entity established in 1976, following the closure of the British Consulate in Tamsui in 1972.
+It succeeded the Anglo-Taiwan Trade Committee, a privately financed entity established in 1976, following the closure of the British Consulate in Tamsui, Taipei County in 1972.
 Unlike its predecessor, it could issue visas directly to people in Taiwan.

 The British Council, which had taken over and expanded the functions of the private Anglo-Taiwan Education Centre, operated the Office's Cultural and Education Section.

 On 26 May 2015, its name was changed to British Office Taipei to reflect the full scope of the office work, and the title of its head was changed from "Director General" to "Representative".